 The origin of the United States Public Health Service (USPHS) Commissioned Corps Music Ensemble can be traced to the 23 September 1999 meeting of the Scientist Professional Advisory Committee (SciPAC).
 At that meeting, the idea of creating a Commissioned Corps musical group was proposed by CAPT John J. Bartko, retired SciPAC representative, and universally supported by the SciPAC membership.
 CAPT Bartko and CAPT Derek E. Dunn, the Chief Scientist Officer at the time, recognized that unlike our sister services, the PHS Commissioned Corps was a uniformed service without musical groups.
 Therefore, CAPTs Bartko (Ret) and Dunn undertook a pilot survey of officers in the Scientist Category to assess the degree of interest in forming a Commissioned Corps musical group.
 The survey results were encouraging, revealing that a number of Scientist officers were interested in joining a musical group.

 The respondents were invited to participate in a meeting to discuss establishment of a Commissioned Corps musical group.
-The meeting was held 27 July 2000 in the Surgeon General’s conference room of the Parklawn Building in Rockville, Maryland.
+The inaugural meeting was held 27 July 2000 in the Surgeon General’s conference room of the Parklawn Building in Rockville, Maryland.
 Twelve officers were in attendance and eleven participated by telephone.
 At this organizational meeting, a welcome and charge by Deputy Surgeon General RADM Kenneth P. Moritsugu was read (RADM Moritsugu is an accomplished organist).
 During the meeting, there was discussion of establishing a choral group, a wind group, and a chamber group.
-The current group consists of a Choral Ensemble and a Ceremonial Band.
+The current group consists of a Choral Ensemble, Strings Ensemble and a Ceremonial Band.